Born-Infeld Black-Body Radiation

 Using the identity

 the original diagram (Fig.~2a), in units $c=\hbar=k_\mathrm{B}=1$, is associated with the expression

-in which $\beta=T^{-1}$ is the inverse of the temperature, and 4-vectors $p$ and $q$ have the general form of $k=(2\pi i n_k T, \mathbf{k})$, with $n_k$ taking all integer values.
+in which $\beta=T^{-1}$ is the inverse of the temperature, and the 4-vectors $p$ and $q$ have the general form of $k=(2\pi i n_k T, \mathbf{k})$, with $n_k$ taking all integer values.
 In the parenthesized form of the diagram one takes the limit $\beta\to \infty$ in one of the summations of the above expression, turning the integer variable to a continuous one \cite{kapusta}.
-Following \cite{kapusta}, one can transform the summations to integrals in the complex-plane
+Following \cite{kapusta}, one can transform the summations to integrals in the complex plane

 We mention that the second term is independent of temperature, and survives in the limit $\beta\to\infty$.
 The first term can be calculated by the residues at the poles of the function $f(k_0)$ in the right half-plane.